tao12345666333/thinking-model-client/README.md

 - 🛠️ **Modern Stack**: Built with React and Vite for optimal performance and development experience
 - 🧪 **Quality Assured**: Comprehensive unit tests ensure reliable functionality
 - 🔒 **Local Data Storage**: All data is stored locally for enhanced privacy and security
+- ⚡ **xsai Integration**: Powered by xsai (extra-small AI SDK) for efficient and lightweight AI model connections
+- 🧩 **Reasoning Extraction**: Automatic extraction and visualization of AI reasoning processes using xsai utilities

 ## Getting Started